LukaSpelberg/SmartBinder-Manual-IoT/README.md

       pulses = 0;
     }
 ```
-What this does if that when you press the button, it counts the amount of pulses it has done.
-If its below 4, it calls the cool LEDeffect we just added.
-After its 4, it switches to the green light to show you thats it's done.
-This way we're essentially mimicking a loading state.
+What this does if that when you **press** the button, it counts the **amount of pulses** it has done.
+If its below 4, it calls the cool **LEDeffect** we just added.
+After its 4, it switches to the **green light** to show you thats it's **done**.
+This way we're essentially mimicking a **loading state**.
 The fadein/out serves as the loading animation, and the green light shows that its done!

-Next, we're going to make sure that the ESP8266 can send data to the API we made in the previous step. to make this work we need to make sure that the board can make an HTTPS POST request.
+Next, we're going to make sure that the ESP8266 can **send data** to the **API** we made in the previous step. to make this work we need to make sure that **the board** can make an **HTTPS POST request**.
 This is a fancy word in code that basically means that you want to transfer a set of data to someplace.
 For this part of the code I have used [this guide](https://randomnerdtutorials.com/esp8266-nodemcu-http-get-post-arduino/#http-post) as help.
 Once again, if you are interested in more ESP8266 tutorials, this is the place to go.
 Especially for things that have to do with connecting to apps or the internet.
->⚠️The problem with this guide is that it wants us to write an HTTP request.
+>⚠️**The problem** with this guide is that it wants us to write an HTTP request.
 Apparantly i have been disproven and you can actually send HTTP requests instead of HTTPS requests to your API.
 But that doesn't matter, HTTPS is cooler anyways.
 The issue is that we can't follow this guide step by step and need to make a few tweaks ourselfs, but thats okay.

-First go to the top of your file and remove "#include <ESP8266WiFi.h>" Instead include these 2 libraries instead, #include <WiFiClientSecure.h> #include <ESP8266HTTPClient.h>.
-As i've said above, there are a lot of issues that arise when you are trying to send HTTPS requests with an HTTP module, and the wifi library was one of the culprits.
-We will instead use WiFIClientsecure, its basically the same thing, but made for HTTPS.
+First go to the top of your file and **remove "#include <ESP8266WiFi.h>"** Instead **include** these 2 libraries instead, **#include <WiFiClientSecure.h> #include <ESP8266HTTPClient.h>.** As i've said above, there are a lot of **issues** that arise when you are trying to send **HTTPS** requests with an HTTP module, and the w**ifi library** was one of the culprits.
+We will instead use **WiFIClientsecure**, its basically the same thing, but made for HTTPS.

-Then we will define our API link.
-We define this by using "const char* API_URL =" You can find your actual link on your vercel dashboard that you've made it in the previous step.
+Then we will define our **API link**.
+We define this by **using** "const char* API_URL =" You can find your actual link on your **vercel dashboard** that you've made it in the previous step.
 Mine looks like this: ```const char* API_URL = "https://data-api-alternative-tau.vercel.app/api/insertOne"; ```
->⚠️Its important that you add /api/insertOne at the end of your link.
+>⚠️**It's important** that you add /api/insertOne at the end of your link.
 This is because the ESP8266 wont do anything if you just send it to the main link of your API.
 You need to call a function for the API to use, and to insert a new document we need the insertOne document.

-Also add these 2 lines below that ```unsigned long lastTime = 0;
+Also **add** these 2 lines below that ```unsigned long lastTime = 0;
 unsigned long timerDelay = 5000;```

 The last part in the configuration is setting both clients properly up